 The Museum Collections Gallery of the Aga Khan Museum is dedicated to showcasing the artistic achievements and lasting legacies of Muslim civilizations between the 9th and 19th centuries, from as far afield as Spain in the west and China in the east, as well as the interventions by contemporary artists that spark dialogue between the past and present.

 In the Collections Gallery, visitors will enjoy a rotating display of nearly 200 objects from the Museum’s Permanent Collection, masterpieces reflecting a broad range of artistic styles and representing more than ten centuries of human history.
 Including such works of art as manuscripts, paintings, ceramics, glass, and textiles, the Collections Gallery provides an overview of the artistic, intellectual, and scientific contributions of Muslim civilizations to world history and heritage.

 Parts of the gallery are refreshed twice a year with themed installations that explore special topics and allow light-sensitive materials to rest.

 Birds, June to November 2022

-Take flight on a journey through the ages as you encounter fascinating sights and stories within the Aga Khan Museum's newest gallery rotation: Birds.
+Take flight on a journey through the ages as you encounter fascinating sights and stories within the Aga Khan Museum's newest themed installation: Birds.

 The Birds rotation features masterpieces from the Museum's Permanent Collection that evoke the splendour of the avian world – from a luxurious silk robe to paintings and ancient artifacts.